The carrier can become a comfortable retreat for your cat with these tips

 Although we would like to think all of our patients love coming to see us, not all of them do.
 It can be stressful, and often times, cats learn to associate that stress with their carrier.
 Fortunately, there are some tactics you can use, as a cat parent, to alleviate the situation.

-#5 - If you truly have a carrier phobic cat, use some trickery!
-For patients afraid of the carrier we don't recommend forcing them in.
+For cats afraid of the carrier, we don't recommend forcing them in.
 In addition to the stress, you could also accidentally injure your kitty (or yourself).
 In a separate room, place your kitty on a blanket and wrap him/her up loosely like a burrito (but leave the head exposed - similar to swaddling a baby).
 Then, gently slide your kitty into the carrier while supporting his/her belly.